intel-analytics/ipex-llm-tutorial/ch_6_GPU_Acceleration/6_1_GPU_Llama2-7B.md

 What is AI? [/INST] AI is a term used to describe the development of computer systems that can perform tasks that typically require human intelligence, such as understanding natural language, recognizing images. </s><s> [INST] Is it dangerous?
 [INST]
 ```

-Here we show a multi-turn chat example with stream capability on BigDL-LLM optimized Llama 2 (7B) model.
+Here we show a multi-turn chat example with stream capability on IPEX-LLM optimized Llama 2 (7B) model.

 First, define the conversation context format[^1] for the model to complete: